 Remember that all babies are different and reach milestones at different times!

 According to the book “Moms on Call” (which by the way is fabulous, and I highly recommend it!), once your baby is 3-months old, they should be able to find their comfy spot without a swaddle.
 I slightly disagree, because I don’t think that every single baby is ready by 3 months; however, I do think that it’s a good starting point.

 This is how I handled the swaddle transition with my first baby, Theo.
-I was transitioning him out of his rock n play and to his crib.
+I was transitioning him out of his rock-n-play* and into his crib.
 I figured since we were dealing with one transition and therefore probably lack of sleep, we might as well get it all over with at once.